-Under the hood, the Creators Update will introduce the Unified Update Platform (UUP), which is a new update publishing technology that uses differential downloads that only contains the changes since the last update.
+Under the hood, the Creators Update introduces the Unified Update Platform (UUP), which is a new update publishing technology that uses differential downloads that only contains the changes since the last update.

-The update servicing mechanism will make it faster for devices to check for updates as the Windows Update server will be the ones doing most of the work to identify which updates need to be downloaded on the device.
+The update servicing mechanism makes it faster for devices to check for updates as the Windows Update server will be the ones doing most of the work to identify which updates need to be downloaded on the device.

-On an effort to address the ongoing problems with mandatory updates, Microsoft is also adding a new option to let you temporarily “pause updates” from being installed on your computer for up to 35 days.
-In addition, there will be a new option to prevent Windows 10 from installing driver updates when updating your system.
+On an effort to address the ongoing problems with mandatory updates, Microsoft is also adding a new option to let you temporarily “pause updates” from being installed on your computer for up to 7 days.

 Microsoft is adding a new Troubleshoot page in the Settings app to find and fix many common problems, including network, audio, printer, Windows Update, Blue Screen of Death, Bluetooth, hardware and other devices.

-The Creators Update will also introduce support for wireless 802.11ad technology, also known as WiGig.
+The Creators Update also introduces support for wireless 802.11ad technology, also known as WiGig.

-On the Creators Update, you can set Ethernet connections as metered.
+On Windows 10 version 1703, you can set Ethernet connections as metered.
 Just like mobile broadband and Wi-Fi connections, this option helps you to restrict background data usage from some applications and gives you more control over how data is used over the Ethernet connection.